 Swollen lymph nodes may also be the first signs of an HIV infection.
 The Mayo Clinic recommends that you call your doctor if your swollen lymph nodes last more than two to four weeks.

-HIV and lymph nodes
+How HIV affects your lymph nodes

 An infection from bacteria and viruses, including HIV, can cause swelling of the lymph nodes.
 The swelling occurs because the infection reaches the nodes through lymph fluid.
 You may experience swollen lymph nodes within a few days of HIV infection.
 However, it’s possible to not experience any other HIV symptoms for up to several years after you were infected.